 Considering Breast Augmentation?
 Know Your Options

 Curves are in!
 That’s the word from New York Fashion Week and Culture Map San Antonio, which featured a lineup of 2018 fashions making their debut on the catwalks earlier this season (you can get a sneak peak on their website).
 If you’ve been thinking about breast augmentation, now’s a great time: Designers worldwide are moving away from the androgynous look of the 1960s-early 2000s and embracing women’s curves, so you can look great and feel your confident best.
 Breast augmentation is the top cosmetic procedure in the U.S., with nearly 300,000 women opting for enhancement each year, according to data from the American Society of Plastic Surgeons.
 If you’re thinking about having breast augmentation surgery within the next few months, you’ve got some homework to do.
-One of the most important decisions is selecting the best surgeon for your needs (we talked about how to handle the selection process in one of our recent blog posts here).
+One of the most important decisions is selecting the best surgeon for your needs.
 And you’ll also need to learn as much as you can about your options when it comes to the type of implants that will be used in your surgery.
 At Baumholtz Plastic Surgery, we offer the most advanced implants to help ensure you get the best results while also keeping your safety in mind.
 Here’s a brief review of some of the breast augmentation options we offer at our practice:

 Silicone implants have been around for many years, but that doesn’t mean they haven’t changed.
 Today’s silicone implants offer a more durable structure and construction to prevent damage and leakage, and they’re also available in an array of sizes and profiles to help women achieve a custom look that suits their body shape as well as their personal goals.
 Silicone breast implants have remained a favorite among patients throughout the years, thanks to a very natural feel that’s very much like natural breast material.
 The silicone material is inert, and free from risks of allergic reaction or rejection.
 Because of their size, silicone implants require a larger incision than saline implants, which are inserted “empty” and filled with saline after they’re in position.
 Under FDA guidelines, patients must be 22 years of age or older to have silicone implants used in their breast augmentation surgery.